 The EPA lists ethylene oxide as a known human carcinogen.
-Ethylene oxide inhalation is associated with increased risk of blood cancers and of breast cancer in women.28 Its main use is as a chemical intermediate in the production of ethylene glycol (antifreeze), but it is also used as a fumigating agent for spices and cosmetics, and a sterilizing agent for medical supplies.
-Ethylene oxide's 2020 average potential cancer risk estimate at Seattle Beacon Hill was 770 in one million.
+Ethylene oxide inhalation is associated with increased risk of blood cancers and of breast cancer in women.27 Its main use is as a chemical intermediate in the production of ethylene glycol (antifreeze), but it is also used as a fumigating agent for spices and cosmetics, and a sterilizing agent for medical supplies.
+Ethylene oxide's 2023 average potential cancer risk estimate at Seattle Beacon Hill was 1695 in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.